ahampt/Pref/README.md

 # Pref

 Rate, rank, and keep track of media consumed or desired to be consumed.
 This site will serve as the one stop spot for any and all things related to personalized preferences data.
-This project will use rottentomatoes, IMDb, Netflix, and Wikipedia API's for data gathering including more in the future.
+This project will use Rotten Tomatoes, IMDb, Netflix, and Wikipedia API's for data gathering including more in the future.

 ## Access